Jounieh

 Jounieh (جونيه, or Juniya, جونية) is a coastal city in Keserwan District, about 16 km north of Beirut, Lebanon.
 Since 2017, it has been the capital of Keserwan-Jbeil Governorate.
 Jounieh is known for its seaside resorts and bustling nightlife, as well as its old stone souk, ferry port, paragliding site and gondola lift (le téléphérique), which takes passengers up the mountain to the shrine of Our Lady of Lebanon in Harissa.

 Above Jounieh, and on the way to Harissa, a small hill named Bkerké (بكركي, or Bkerki), overlooking the Jounieh bay, is the seat of the Patriarch of the Maronite Catholic Church of Lebanon.
 Residents of Jounieh and the surrounding towns are overwhelmingly Maronite Catholics.
-Maameltein is a district of the city.
+Maameltein is a district of Ghazir village.

 History

+The history of Jounieh goes back to the time of the Phoenicians.
+The town was an important trading center along the Lebanon coastline.
+In those days the port was an important one during winter, as it served as a safe spot for ships sailing south to Byblos.
+This gave the place the name of the name of "Palaebyblus" that means 'Before Byblos”.
+In his geographic description the Greek historian Strabo mentions this town.

+The reason few remains can be seen today is due to the fact that during the Roman and Byzantine period, many buildings and structures were built over the Phoenicians buildings and some are still visible today.

 The medieval Muslim historian al-Idrisi (d.
 1165) notes that Jounieh was a sea fortress whose inhabitants were Jacobite Christians.
 The Syrian geographer Yaqut al-Hamawi (d.
 1226) called it a dependency of Tripoli.

 In the sixth part of The Introduction to Jounieh in the Mid Nineteenth Century, Professor Butrus Al-Boustani said: “Jounieh is a place on the Keserwan coast which has warehouses, stores, and a dye house.
 Ships and boats bring supplies and its grain trade is very popular.
 Thus a district of the following villages: Sarba, Ghadir, and Harat Sakhr was named for it.
 Its total population is 2,500.
 Jounieh itself is not a residential area but mainly a commercial district whose workers come from neighboring towns.”